How can I apply to the Radiography Program at CVCC?

 Selected candidates will be called to schedule an interview with the Program Director and subsequent interview/clinical tour with one of the clinical instructors.
 Candidates who are selected for interviews are those who meet all or most of the following requirements:

-- Have a minimum college GPA of a 2.9 (In some cases a student with a lower GPA may be granted an interview but this at the sole discretion of the Program Director) If no college course work has been completed, the high school GPA will be used to determine eligibility for an interview along with work/life experience.
+- Have a minimum college GPA of a 2.5 If no college course work has been completed, the high school GPA will be used to determine eligibility for an interview along with work/life experience.

 - Demonstrate an understanding of the career field and the duties performed (based on application responses)